jbuckman/jbuckman.github.io/_posts/2022-06-15-the-one-where-i-rebut-gary-marcus.md

 Another obvious example of humans making mistakes is optical illusions.
 Does one's perception of an [infinite staircase](https://en.wikipedia.org/wiki/Penrose_stairs) reflect a lack of understanding of physical reasoning?
 In certain contexts, [humans even have adversarial examples](https://arxiv.org/abs/1802.08195).
-If we choose to believe in the syllogysm, and Dr. Marcus were to apply his same degree of rigorous error-probing to humans, he'd quickly find that they are incapable of "truly understanding" as well.
+If we choose to believe in the syllogysm, and Dr. Marcus were to apply his same degree of rigorous error-probing to humans[^1], he'd quickly find that they are incapable of "truly understanding" as well.

 ---